Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 > A set of 11 calibration images is provided in the repo's `Calibration` directory.

-If you have manually imported the calibration images somewhere into the project root instead, skip Steps 5&ndash;6 and the two above.
-Further, if these images are not in numbered order, simply rename them sequentially by directly running the following in the command window from the project root:
+If you have manually imported the calibration images somewhere into the project root instead, skip Steps 5&ndash;6 + the two above, and proceed directly to Step 7.
+Note that if these images are not in numbered order, simply rename them sequentially by directly running the following in the command window from the project root:

 ```
 >> imgs_sequential_rename